selkasse/wolfsdorf-challenge/README.md

 ## Approach

-- TODO: upon case creation, automatically set the `Standard Case` Entitlement
 - TODO: create Quick Action to mark as Responded
 - TODO: create Quick Action to mark as Resolved

-- TODO: pull down the `First Response SLA Flow` and `Resolution Time SLA Flow` and commit them to the repo
+- TODO: pull down the following Flows and commit them to the repo
+  - `First Response SLA Flow`
+  - `Resolution Time SLA Flow`
+  - `Assign Entitlement`

+- TODO: update page layouts to remove any but the necessary fields

 - TODO: create `lightning-datatable` to display at the top of the layout
   - for each milestone, color-code based on "on-track", "approaching breach" or "breached"
   - provide "mark complete" action for each Milestone